/ad_ldap_dumper

 • trusted_domains - (objectClass=trustedDomain)

-• info - server.info as available to anonymous binds
+• info - no query, this collects server.info associated with the LDAP server connection as available to anonymous binds

-All the attributes that the user you connect with can see will be collected for each object.
-Attribute names are case sensitive, and largely match the LDAP names.
+By default, all the attributes that the user you connect with can see will be collected for each object (the attribute option provided to the query is the ALL_ATTRIBUTES pattern of *).
+Attribute names in the output are case sensitive, and largely match the lDAPDisplayName value from the attributeSchema object in the schema.

 The exceptions to this naming approach are parsed flag entries, which will have Flags appended to the name (e.g. userAccountControlFlags) and raw copies of parsed binary types which have _raw appended (e.g. nTSecurityDescriptor_raw).

-There is interpretation or parsing on security descriptor type attributes (nTSecurityDescriptor and msDS-GroupMSAMembership), date attributes and certain other interesting flag style attributes such as userAccountControl, but in general attributes are returned as is.
+There is interpretation or parsing on security descriptor type attributes (nTSecurityDescriptor, msDS-AllowedToActOnBehalfOfOtherIdentity and msDS-GroupMSAMembership), date attributes and certain other interesting flag style attributes such as userAccountControl, but in general attributes are returned as is.

 The nTSecurityDescriptor attribute for each object has the Dacls, owner, group and a few of the control fields parsed, and Sids resolved to a friendly name where possible.
 The Sacl component are currently not being retrieved.
 The raw version of the attribute is also still returned, as hexlified binary data.

-There is an option (-custom-query <query>) to run an alternate custom LDAP query as opposed to multiple queries that collect the previous info, or to run only a subset of the built in query categories from the list above (-methods <comma-seperated-list>).
+There is an option (-custom-query <query>) to run a single alternate custom LDAP query as opposed to the multiple queries mentioned above.
+You can also choose to run only a subset of the built in query categories from the list above using the -methods <comma-seperated-list> option.

-The LDAP schema is also queried by default to help with some of the internal lookups when parsing ACL entries.
+The LDAP schema is also queried by default to help with some of the internal lookups when parsing ACL entries and to filter out missing attributes from queries.
 You can choose to avoid the schema lookup or only perform this as required (-only-schema or -no-schema).
 Expect the quality of the output to be negatively affected if the schema collection is omitted.

 Output